nghianm27021997/arentproject/README.md

-### "npm install" to install package, "npm start" to run project
+### "npm install & yarn install" to install package, "npm start or yarn start" to run project

 The steps that I took while doing the test included:
  1) Install scss, create directory trees similar to the content on the website to facilitate maintenance and search, including: